Shahin-01/Querying-Semantic-Data-with-SPARQL/README.md

 # Overview

 In this project, we show some examples to extract information from semantic web data using SPARQL queries.
-We a file of semantic data in soccer domain, and we try to retrieve some useful information from here.
+We an RDF file of in the domain of soccer, and we try to retrieve some useful information from here.
 More precisely, we have five queries which extract the following informations:

 1. Which stadiums are used by which club?
 2. Who plays for which club?